-The first pro of a quick possession is, of course, that you can move in quickly!
-Quick possession homes are either already completed or close to completion, which is great when you need to move in fast!
-This means you don’t have to deliberate over all the fine details such as colour schemes and other potential upgrades that would have to be considered with custom built homes.
+The number one reason to buy a quick possession home is that you can move in quickly.
+Quick possession homes are either already completed or close to completion, which is great when you need to move in fast.
+This means you don’t have to deliberate over all the finer details such as colour schemes and potential upgrades that would have to be considered with custom built homes.

-This is a major factor for many homebuyers, especially for those who are relocating or need a new home fast.
+Time is a major factor for many homebuyers, especially for those who are relocating or need a new home quickly.

 2. Finishes and Features

-Since a quick possession home is already under construction, and in many cases almost complete, you have the ability to see the home in real life.
-This gives you a serious advantage when it comes to planning; will your couch fit on that wall in the great room?
+Since a quick possession home is already under construction, and in many cases almost complete, you can see the home in real life.
+This gives you a great advantage when it comes to planning; will that couch fit on that wall in the great room?

-When it comes to a quick possession home, you can expect the same standard and quality of building that you would have with a newly-built home.
+When it comes to a quick possession home, you can expect the same standard and quality that you would have with a newly built home.
 In addition, you also get the same home builder warranty with your new home.

-Overall, quick possession homes let you move in faster (surprise, surprise!) saving you time and money, and you can be confident that all the features are up to date and follow the latest aesthetic trends in the housing market.
+Quick possession homes let you move in faster saving you time and money.
+You can be confident knowing all the features are current and follow the latest trends in the housing market.

-In some cases, depending on the stage of construction, you might even be able to make some changes in your new home.
-It's a good idea to talk with your area manager to find out if this is an option.
+Depending on the stage of construction, there may be some items you will be able to select.
+Talk with your area manager to find out if this is an option.

 The Cons of Quick Possession Homes

-The cons of quick possession homes could already be clear.
-The biggest one?
-If you want to make specific customizations based on your personal preferences, and you want that done at the time of building so you don’t have to worry about it later, then quick possession homes may not be for you.
-If you have lots of time before you need to move in, a larger budget, and unique personal preferences, then a quick possession home might not be your best choice (maybe consider our other models).
+If you want to make specific customization requests based on your personal preferences, then a quick possession home may not be for you.
+If you have lots of time before you need to move in and a larger budget, then a quick possession home might not be your best choice (maybe consider our other models).

 2. The Down Payment

-Although Quick Possession Homes generally have a lower cost, building one does require that you have your down payment ready to secure your move in.
-This can be a downside if you need some extra time to come up with your down payment.
+Although quick possession Homes generally have a lower cost, purchasing one does require that you have your down payment ready.
+This can be a downside if you need extra time to come up with your down payment.